Kishore2-1/Data-Mining-analysis-of-global-disasters/README.md

 - Implementation: The correlation matrix was computed and visualized using `corrplot` to identify significant correlations.
 - Insight: This analysis informs the selection of variables for further modeling.

+## Results and Key Findings

+This section highlights the significant findings and insights derived from our analyses, focusing on predictive models, correlations, and patterns identified in the disaster-related dataset.

+### Multi-Linear Regression

+1. Model to Predict Deaths:
+   - Adjusted R-squared: 0.5035
+   - Insight: The multi-linear regression model explains approximately 50.35% of the variance in the number of deaths.
+This indicates a moderate level of predictability using the selected principal components.

+2. Model to Predict USD Losses:
+   - Adjusted R-squared: 0.7353
+   - Insight: This model accounts for 73.53% of the variance in economic losses (USD).
+The higher adjusted R-squared value suggests that the selected features are more effective in predicting economic losses than deaths.

+### XGBoost

+1. Model to Predict Deaths:
+   - R-squared: 0.6623
+   - Insight: The XGBoost model demonstrates improved performance over the multi-linear regression model, explaining 66.23% of the variance in deaths.
+This highlights the efficacy of XGBoost in capturing complex relationships in the data.

+2. Model to Predict USD Losses:
+   - R-squared: 0.8741
+   - Insight: XGBoost significantly outperforms the multi-linear regression model in predicting economic losses, with an R-squared value of 87.41%.
+This indicates a strong predictive capability, making it a valuable tool for estimating economic impacts of disasters.

+### Correlation Analysis

+1. Correlation between USD Losses and Injured:
+   - Adjusted R-squared: 0.4374
+   - Insight: The correlation analysis reveals that about 43.74% of the variance in the number of injured individuals can be explained by economic losses (USD).
+This moderate correlation suggests that as economic losses increase, the number of injuries also tends to rise.

+### Classification Models

+1. Random Forest:
+   - Event Combination Accuracy: 52.13%
+   - Country Accuracy: 67.91%
+   - Insight: The random forest classifier shows moderate accuracy in predicting event combinations and better performance in classifying events by country.
+This indicates its potential for categorizing events based on geographical regions.

+2. XGBoost:
+   - Country Accuracy: 79.92%
+   - Event Combination Accuracy: 99.12%
+   - Insight: XGBoost demonstrates high accuracy, particularly in classifying event combinations with an impressive 99.12% accuracy.
+This underscores its robustness and reliability for classification tasks.

+3. K-Means Clustering:
+   - Country Accuracy: 6.28%
+   - Event Combination Accuracy: 17.71%
+   - Insight: K-Means clustering shows limited accuracy in both country and event combination classifications.
+This suggests that clustering may not be as effective as supervised learning methods for this dataset.

+## Conclusion

+The analysis reveals several key insights into the disaster dataset:
+- Predictive Models: XGBoost models exhibit superior performance in predicting both deaths and economic losses compared to multi-linear regression, highlighting their strength in capturing complex patterns.
+- Correlations: There is a moderate positive correlation between economic losses and the number of injured individuals, indicating that higher economic impacts often coincide with increased injuries.
+- Classification: XGBoost outperforms other classification methods, achieving high accuracy in categorizing event combinations and events by country.